keyboard_arrow_up

 Products Produced from Tungsten

-Tungsten materials are used to make a wide range of products, including: tungsten electrodes, light bulbs, drilling equipment, tools, industrial machinery components, weapons, tungsten boats (used in vacuum evaporation and material coating), construction equipment and x-ray screens.
-Tungsten alloys are also used in armaments, heat sinks, turbine blades, industrial parts and high-density items, like ballasts and weights.
-Furthermore, they may be made into a wear-resistant coating that users can apply to their tools in order to extend their lives by many years.
+Tungsten materials are used to manufacture a broad array of products such as tungsten electrodes, light bulbs, drilling tools, industrial machinery parts, weapons, tungsten boats for vacuum evaporation and material coating, construction equipment, and x-ray screens.
+Tungsten alloys serve in armaments, heat sinks, turbine blades, industrial components, and dense products like ballasts and weights.
+Tungsten coatings can also be applied to tools, significantly extending their service life.

-Tungsten electrodes are one of the most common tungsten products.
-Used in electric arc welding, they transfer high voltages of electric current to two separate sheets of metal.
-The heat generated from the electricity causes the metal parts to melt together, thus forming a weld.
-They are also often used in electric discharge machining and gas tungsten arc welding.
+Tungsten electrodes are among the most widely used tungsten products.
+In electric arc welding, these electrodes conduct high voltages to metal surfaces, generating heat that fuses the parts together.
+They are also essential for electric discharge machining and gas tungsten arc welding.

 Things to Consider When Choosing Tungsten